taeyoungP/Trivia_Quiz/README.md

-# 04 Web APIs: Code Quiz
+# Trivia Quiz

-## Your Task
+## Task for Trivia Quiz Project

-At some point in your journey to become a full-stack web developer, you’ll likely be asked to complete a coding assessment&mdash;perhaps as part of an interview process.
-A typical coding assessment includes both multiple-choice questions and interactive coding challenges.

-To help familiarize you with these tests and allow you to use the skills covered in this module, this Challenge invites you to build a timed coding quiz with multiple-choice questions.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
+This Challenge is to build a timed coding quiz with multiple-choice questions.
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.
 It will have a clean, polished, and responsive user interface.

-This week’s coursework will equip you with all the skills you need to succeed in this assignment.

 ## User Story

 ```
-AS A coding boot camp student
+AS A a student who wants to study JavaScript
 I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
 SO THAT I can gauge my progress compared to my peers
 ```